yeswolf/yeswolf.github.io/_posts/2023-11-07-proskit-ksger.md

 permalink: /proskit-ksger/
 ---

-This is a post about tuning of KSGER T12 controller for using with SS-331 desoldering gun - WIP.
+This is a post about tuning of KSGER T12 controller for using with SS-331 desoldering gun.
+It's pretty correct, but if you follow it - you're doing it on your own risk.

-**UNTIL ITS WIP DONT USE THIS ARTICLE PLEASE.
-Only as as an inspiration, otherwise I'm not responsible for your house burned, thanks.**

 ## Problem